How to deposit an electronic copy of the final version of a Research Degree Thesis

 - Read the agreement on the final Deposit Screen and if you are satisfied that you have completed the deposit you can click on the Deposit Item Now button.
 If you would like to change anything on any of the previous screens you can go back to them by clicking on the Type - Upload - Details - Subject tabs at the top of the screen.
 If you have any queries you can save what you have done so far by clicking on the Save for Later button.
 This will place the item into your work area and you will need to retrieve it from there to deposit it into the live repository.
 You can do this when you are logged in by clicking on the Manage Deposits tab at the top of the screen.
 This screen will show you a list of items that you may have in the work area as well as the live repository.

 - After deposit your item will go into the review area of the repository to be checked for accuracy and completeness by members of the Repository Team.
 Once it has been added to the live repository you will receive an email letting you know that the thesis has been added to ORCA and providing you with a persistent URL which you can use to refer to the online thesis, or link to it from another web page.
+Please click on this link and check that the upload is correct and that any restrictions are in place.
+If there are any queries, please contact the Repository Team on (029 208) 76123 or email@example.com.
 This final email is also what is needed to confirm with Academic Registry that the electronic deposit has been carried out successfully and will accompany the rest of the paperwork sent off for the final degree award.
 If the student is carrying out the deposit they will need to forward a copy of this email confirmation to the Post Graduate Research Administrator or member of staff that they have been working with in their School, so that they can complete the paperwork that gets sent off for the final degree award.